praffulamexs/notes/README.md

 Following are the default scripts that can be found on the basic React boilerplate.

+The project can be seen on this URL - https://notes-10360.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts